 Academic Programs Directors

-As AVP for Academic Programs, Oliver provides leadership and oversight for the Office of Academic Programs, and works in consultation and collaboration with the Directors of Academic Programs to ensure the quality of academic programs.
-Read Dr. Oliver's full biography.
+As AVP for Academic Programs, Filowitz provides leadership and oversight for the Office of Academic Programs, and works in consultation and collaboration with the Assistant Vice Presidents and the Directors of Academic Programs to ensure the quality of academic programs.
+Read Dr. Filowitz's full biography.

 Elizabeth Boretz, Ph.D., Assistant Vice President for Student Success/Director, Academic Advisement Center